Battle of Santiago (1962 FIFA World Cup): Details

+Aftermath

 When highlights from the match were shown on British television a couple of days later (not the same night, because film of matches had to be flown back to the UK), the match was introduced by BBC sports commentator David Coleman as "the most stupid, appalling, disgusting and disgraceful exhibition of football, possibly in the history of the game."

 Coleman also observed that it was the first meeting between the sides and "we hope it will be the last."
 However, the sides were drawn together at the 1966 World Cup and met at Sunderland's Roker Park ground with Italy winning 2-0.
 The rematch also featured unsportsmanlike play but to a lesser degree.